wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 };
 ```

-**Key_LayeredKeysArray** objects contain an array of keys, one key for each layer.
+**Key_LayeredKeys** objects contain an array of keys, one key for each layer.
-Key_LayeredKeysArray objects use layer ids as Key_LayeredKeysArray indexes.
+Key_LayeredKeys objects use layer ids as Key_LayeredKeys indexes.
-When a Key_LayeredKeysArray object is pressed, it gets the active layer from LayerState, and sends the corresponding key.
+When a Key_LayeredKeys object is pressed, it gets the active layer from LayerState, and sends the corresponding key.
 ```
-class Key_LayeredKeysArray
+class Key_LayeredKeys
 {
     Key** ptrsKeys;         //array of Key pointers, one Key pointer per layer LayerState& refLayerState;